 Llama

-Meta's open-source large language model family, enabling anyone to run powerful AI locally or in production.
+Meta's open-source large language model family that democratizes AI by enabling developers to run powerful language AI locally without relying on paid APIs.

 Definition